mrunmayee3108/Mumbai-Crime-data-analysis/README.md

 The project cleans and prepares real-world data, generates detailed insights, creates derived metrics, imports the final dataset into a structured SQL database, and visualizes crime patterns to understand trends, severity, and detection performance.

-Developed by **Mrunmayee Potdar**, this project demonstrates a complete data workflow suitable for analytics portfolios.

----

 ## ✨ Features